roseengineering/bluepps/README.md

 Do you need a GPS time standard but do not like having it tethered to your laptop or desktop using USB.
 Maybe you are inside but do not have an outdoor GPS antenna.
-Maybe your operation location is not conductive to GPS reception.
+Maybe your operating location is not conductive to GPS reception but are unable move your GPS device far away enough.

 Why not connect your GPS to you computer using bluetooth BLE instead?